ikonoshirt/pbkdf2/README.md

 check_legacy_hash: 1

 ##TODO
-- Write test suite to test the useability
 - Add a admin-formular to change all passwords to new ones and send mails with new passwords